nosami/vsonline/vs-online/how-to/vscode.md

 1. Use the **Codespaces: Unregister Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to select the environment to be unregistered then press the **Unregister** button on the confirmation prompt.
 2. Right-click the name of the disconnected environment in the **Codespaces** panel to reveal a context menu with an **Unregister Environment** option.
 Select it and press the **Unregister** button on the confirmation prompt.

-## Using the integrated terminal
+## Use the integrated terminal

 VS Code's integrated terminal and all of its features are fully supported in Codespaces.
 It is important to note, however, that while connected to Codespaces, commands issued in the terminal are executed against the environment, not the user's local machine.
 This provides Codespaces users full control over their development environment and how it's configured.

 > [!TIP]
 > The [integrated terminal is fully documented on the VS Code site](https://code.visualstudio.com/docs/editor/integrated-terminal).

 Codespaces exposes information about the configuration and creation of an environment in the **Codespaces** terminal.
-This terminal is read-only, and is meant to be used for troubleshooting purposes.
+This terminal is read-only, and is intended to be used for troubleshooting purposes.

 ![Codespaces Terminal in Visual Studio Code](../images/terminal-vsc-01.png)